-Born in India, I got my BFA degree from Sir.
-J. J. Institute of Applied Art, Bombay.
+Born in India, I grew up in Bombay and got my BFA from Sir.
+J. J. Institute of Applied Art.
 I worked in advertising and design for almost 10 yrs before I moved to the United States.

 Art, Stories, Community

 In 2005, I started writing stories about my childhood in India to show my American-born son how different yet wonderful lives can be.
 I folded paper to look like my grandmother’s house, wrapped a story about my father in his own handkerchief, and put a homework assignment inside a matchbox.
 I was amazed at all the different ways I could express myself and how much fun my son had reading these stories!
 In 2007 I launched Handmade Storybooks, my multi-cultural artists books.
 I also started teaching bookmaking and story writing at local museums, libraries, and schools.

 In Oct 2012 I had my first solo show at Glen Echo Park’s Popcorn Gallery and I was amazed at people’s response to my work.
 Children and adults shared their stories with me and so many visitors wanted to learn to do what I do.
 So I decided to open a studio where they could.
 I opened Studio Pause in Sept 2013.

 I paint pictures and create handmade storybooks to encourage people to explore how art and writing helps us build bridges between our diverse lives.
 What will you create using a piece of fabric from your life?
 How will you be inspired by the idea of Black/White/Gray?
 What kind of poetry moves you?
 What will you learn from a journal full of art and stories done by your neighbors?
 Come, find out!

 The daughter of an engineer father and a biographer mother, I grew up knowing relatives and places from far away through stories my parents told me.
 I have made many of them into Handmade Storybooks and sent them back to my parents who are amazed that I remember these stories from so long ago.